 A Breakthrough in Water Desalination

-Waterise has developed a pioneering method that submerges desalination systems 400 meters below sea level.
-This depth isn’t chosen randomly—it provides a natural advantage that significantly reduces the energy required for the desalination process.
-This unique strategy takes advantage of natural hydrostatic pressure at these depths, significantly reducing the energy needed for reverse osmosis (RO) desalination by up to 40% compared to conventional land-based plants.
+Norwegian company Waterise has introduced an innovative desalination system that operates 400 meters below sea level.
+This strategic depth isn’t arbitrary—it leverages natural hydrostatic pressure to reduce the energy required for reverse osmosis (RO) desalination by up to 40% compared to conventional land-based facilities.

-By positioning desalination modules deep underwater, Waterise not only cuts energy costs but also minimizes the environmental footprint associated with traditional desalination methods.
-This makes it a highly scalable, space-efficient, and sustainable solution for water-scarce regions worldwide.
+By placing desalination modules deep underwater, Waterise not only lowers energy consumption but also reduces the environmental impact of traditional desalination methods.
+This design requires less land, minimizes infrastructure needs, and offers a scalable solution for regions struggling with freshwater scarcity.

 How Waterise’s Subsea Desalination Works